Rod Blagojevich: Impeachment, removal from office, trial

-After Blagojevich threatened to stop the state's dealings with Bank of America Corp. over a shut-down factory in Chicago, under the direction of U.S. Attorney Patrick Fitzgerald, Governor Blagojevich was arrested at his home by federal agents on December 9, 2008, and charged with corruption.
-The Justice Department complaint alleged that the governor conspired to commit several "pay to play" schemes, including attempting "to obtain personal gain ... through the corrupt use" of his authority to fill the United States Senate seat vacated by Barack Obama following his election as president, claiming that in wiretapped recordings Blagojevich discussed his desire to get something in exchange for an appointment to the seat.
+U.S. Attorney Patrick Fitzgerald directed the FBI to arrest Blagojevich at his home on December 9, 2008, and charge him with corruption.
+The Justice Department complaint alleged that the governor conspired to commit several "pay-to-play" schemes, including attempting "to obtain personal gain ... through the corrupt use" of his authority to fill the United States Senate seat vacated by Barack Obama following his election as president, claiming that in wiretapped recordings Blagojevich discussed his desire to get something in exchange for an appointment to the seat.
 After various outreach efforts, he appointed former state attorney general Roland Burris on New Year's Eve 2008.
 Burris was seated after some initial opposition in mid-January 2009.
 A trial was set for June 3, 2010, and U.S. Attorney Patrick Fitzgerald spoke out on the charges, characterizing Blagojevich's actions as trying to auction the open seat off to "the highest bidder".

 The Illinois House and Senate moved quickly to impeach the governor for abuse of power and corruption.
 On January 8, the Illinois House voted 114–1 (with three abstentions) to impeach Blagojevich.
 The charges brought by the House emphasized Blagojevich's alleged abuses of power and his alleged attempts to sell legislative authorizations and/or vetoes, and gubernatorial appointments including that of Obama's vacated Senate seat.
 Blagojevich was taped by the FBI saying "I've got this thing, and it's fucking golden.
 I'm just not giving it up for fucking nothing."

 On January 27, 2009, Blagojevich began a media campaign planned by publicist Glenn Selig.
 During the two-day campaign, he visited Today, Good Morning America, The Early Show, The View, multiple programs on Fox News Channel, CNN and MSNBC where he proclaimed his innocence and insisted he would be vindicated.

 On January 29, 2009, Blagojevich was removed from office and prohibited from ever holding public office in the state of Illinois again, by two separate and unanimous votes of 59–0 by the Illinois Senate.
-His lieutenant governor Patrick Quinn subsequently became governor of Illinois.
+His lieutenant governor Pat Quinn subsequently became governor of Illinois.

 Blagojevich's impeachment trial and removal from office did not affect his federal indictment in the United States District Court for the Northern District of Illinois, since impeachment is a political as opposed to a criminal sanction in addition to being (in this particular case) a punishment imposed at the state level.